nd1012/Mapping-Object/src/MappingObject Async/README.md

 The `YourTargetType` type now has the same mapping capabilities as a type which extends `MappingObjectBase`.

+For an asynchronous object mapping adapter use `AdapterMappingObjectBase` and `IAdapterMappingObjectAsync`.

 ### Enumerable mapping extensions

 You can use the `MapAllFrom` and `MapAllTo` enumerable extension methods for